Diagnosis

 Coping and support

-Social support is key to achieving a stable and solid, smoke-free life.
-Ask your family, friends and co-workers for support and encouragement.
+Social support is key to leading a stable and solid smoke-free life.
+Ask your family, friends and co-workers to support and encourage you.
 Be direct and let them know what would help you most.

 • Telephone counseling.
 Quit lines offer convenient access to trained counselors.
 In the U.S., call 800-QUIT-NOW (800-784-8669) to connect directly to your state's quit line.

 • Text messaging and mobile apps.
-A number of services are available to get reminders and tips delivered to your mobile phone.
+Services can send reminders and tips to your mobile phone.

 • Web-based programs.
 Sites such as BecomeAnEX provide free personalized support, interactive guides and tools, and discussion groups to help you quit.